ShanaScogin/BayesPostEst/JOSSpaper/paper.md

 BayesPostEst is an R [@R] package with convenience functions to generate and present quantities of interest after estimating Bayesian regression models fit using MCMC via JAGS [@jags2017], Stan [@rstan2019], MCMCpack [@MCMCpack], or other MCMC samplers.
 Quantities of interest include predicted probabilities and changes in probabilities in generalized linear models and analyses of model fit using ROC curves and precision-recall curves.
 The package also contains two functions to create publication-ready tables summarizing model results with an assessment of substantively meaningful effect sizes.

-The package currently consists of six functions:
+The package currently consists of seven functions:

 - `mcmcTab`: Summarize Bayesian MCMC output in a table
 - `mcmcReg`: Create regression tables for multiple Bayesian MCMC models using `texreg`